-Blocking Call Processing
+Notification of Analytics-based Network Blocking

-Data Analytics Blocking
+Analytics Blocking

-If a service provider blocks a call due to analytics, the service provider shall reply with a SIP 603 response encoded per this specification.
+When a service provider blocks a call due to analytics, the service provider shall reply with a SIP 603+ response encoded per the profile defined in this standard.

-This capability defines a profile of SIP 603 [Ref 1]referred to as 603+.
-603+ is differentiated from a 603 response in that it contains a format where it has a status line of 603 Network Blocked, with a Reason header containing an indication of the reason for the blocking and a version of this specification “analytics1”, and the contact information of the entity responsible for the call having been blocked.
-The contact information allows the calling party to learn why the call was blocked, and potentially to seek redress.
+The profile of the SIP 603response [Ref 1] defined in this standard is referred to as 603+.

+A SIP 603+ response is different from a SIP 603 response in that it contains a format with a status line value of 603 - “Network Blocked”, with a Reason header containing the reason for the blocking, a version of this specification, “analytics1”, and the contact information of the entity responsible for blocking the call.
+The contact information provides the calling party with information on where to go to find out why the call was blocked, and to potentially to seek redress.

-Any 603 received without syntax should be treated as currently handled today.
+Any 603 response received without the syntax defined in this standard should be treated as currently handled today.

-Formal Specification of Reason Header Syntax for 603+
+Formal Specification of Reason Header Syntax for 603+ Response

-Reason headers used in 603+ responses shall comply with the syntax specified in RFC 3326 [Ref 2]; with the following restrictions per the profile of their usage defined in this specification.
+Reason headers used in 603+ responses (see Table 4-1) shall comply with the syntax specified in RFC 3326 [Ref 2], with the following restrictions per the profile of their usage defined in this standard:

-The “protocol” parameter shall be either “ “Q.850”, as specified in RFC 6432, Carrying Q.850 Codes in Reason Header Fields in SIP (Session Initiation Protocol) Responses, or “SIP”.
+The “protocol” parameter shall be either “Q.850”, as specified in RFC 6432, Carrying Q.850 Codes in Reason Header Fields in SIP (Session Initiation Protocol) Responses, or “SIP” [Ref 3].

 Exactly one “protocol-cause” parameter shall be included.
-Its value is “21” if protocol parameter is set to “Q.850” or shall be “603” if protocol parameter is set to “SIP”.
+Its value is “21” if the protocol parameter is set to “Q.850”.
+The value of the “protocol-cause” shall be “603” if the protocol parameter is set to “SIP”.

 Exactly one “reason-text” parameter shall be included.
-Its value of the “text” parameter shall be a quoted list of attribute-value pairs (AVPs).
+The value of the “text” parameter shall be a quoted list of attribute-value pairs (AVPs).
 The semicolon character (“;”) shall be used to separate AVPs.
 The equals character (“=”) shall be used to separate attributes and values.
 Each AVP shall appear at most once.
-The ‘v’ attribute shall be included, and shall be the first AVP in the “reason-text” parameter.
-Supported AVPs are specified in Table 2.
+The ”v” attribute shall be included, and shall be the first AVP in the “reason-text” parameter.
+Supported AVPs are specified in Table 4-2.

 The “url” parameter value shall be a valid HTTPS URL resolvable via the public DNS.
 The “tel” parameter value shall be a valid telephone number in global E.164 format.
 The “email” parameter value shall be a valid email address.
 The “text” value shall include at least one “url”, “tel”, or “email” parameter.
 The “id” parameter value shall be a string containing only alpha, digit, underscore, and/or dash characters and shall have a length of no more than 64 characters.